-Her writing, like all the very best science fiction, is thoughtful and clever and brimming with new ideas. ries about a minddeaf interfun.
+Her writing, like all the very

+best science fiction, is thoughtful and clever and brimming with new ideas.
+The Coyote Jones series, stories about a minddeaf intergalactic superspy, are lots of fun.
 He's a person with a disability - he can't receive telepathically like "normal" people - but it makes him immune to psychic attack, very useful in the superspy biz!
 The Ozark trilogy, with its flying mules and know-itall grannies who have carefully named the heroine Responsible, is magical and sharp.
 Probably her best known science fiction is the Native Tongue series.
 The third one, Earthsong, is my favorite.
 If you haven't already, you must read these stories, and experience a master communicator at work.
 Dr. Elgin is a linguist, and in this series the linguistic theory that language structures perception (the Sapir-Whorf Hypothesis), is taken one step further.
 In the context of a very tellingly described future, where women live within an oppressive gender hierarchy, a group of women develop their own language, one which is adequate to express women's perceptions.
 Watch how the world changes when women speak their own language!
 This series is ingenious on so many levels, you even start to wonder if you are becoming part of the plot by reading the book....

 How did such a fabulous mind come to be?
 Here is my edited version of the biographical notes Suzette sent me with her impressive amount of experience.
 She was born in 1936 and raised in the Ozarks, where the rigorous Ozark work ethic and conscience was instilled in her.
-She was well-educated there - the myth of the ignorant hillbilly notwithstanding - and was a prodigious writer from the time she learned to write (left-handed).
-Having been awarded a scholarship, she entered the ing some time with his family in Europe, who fortunately could appreciate the humor in profound culture clash (an American hillbilly with a European aristocrat?), they returned to America and started having babies.
+She was well-educated there - the myth of the ignorant hillbilly notwithstanding - and was a prodigious writer from the time she learned to write fleft-handed).
+Having been awarded a scholarship, she entered the with his family in Europe, who fortunately could appreciate the humor in profound culture clash (an American hillbilly with a European aristocrat?), they returned to America and started having babies.

 University of Chicago at 17 (testing in as a junior - we should all get such a hillbilly education).
-But she would not vet earn her degree in linguistics.
-Instead she married an exchange student.
-Peter Haden, son of an American diplomat and an elegant Frenchwoman.
-After spendthis time she often worked 3 or 4 jobs and literally had no time to write.
+But she would not vet earn her degree in linguistics, Instead she married an exchange student, Peter Haden, son of an American diplomat and an elegant Frenchwoman.
+After spending some time this time she often worked 3 or 4 jobs and literally had no time to write.
 Tragically, Peter died without warning at the age of 29, leaving Suzette a widow with 3 young children.
 Eventually she remarried, to George Elgin with whom she lives happily ever after, and kept Haden as her middle name in Peter's honor.

-For the next several years she worked as secretary and translator while Peter finished school. getting up early to get the kids to davcare and catch the bus to work.
+For the next several years she worked as secretary and translator while Peter finished school, getting up early to get the kids to daycare and catch the bus to work.
 During preneurial career.
-She and George moved back to the Ozarks where they live in an underground house that George built on the river among woods and fields.
+She and her laurels.
+Suzette has been busy ever since, operating the OCLS.
+She writes books:

-In her late twenties, with another baby on the way, Suzette returned to school.
+In her late twenties, with another baby on the way.
+Suzette returned to school.
 Apparently an endless fount of energy, she spent the next years teaching French, getting through graduate school, teaching high school at night when she wasn't working at the coffeehouses with her does seminars, workshops and talks; produces audiotapes and videotapes and specialized materials of many kinds; she does private consulting.
 One of her short stories.
 "Lest Levitation Come Upon Us" was a Tales From the Darkside episode.
 Other of her artistic creations may be seen in the Art Show.